2006 Thai coup d'état: Timing of the coup

-General Sonthi later said in an interview that the coup was originally planned for 20 September, to coincide with a major anti-Thaksin rally also planned for that day.
+Sonthi later said in an interview that the coup was originally planned for 20 September, to coincide with a major anti-Thaksin rally also planned for that day.
 He cited the "Portuguese example" in which anti-government rallies coincided with a successful military rebellion which overthrew King Manuel II of Portugal and established the Portuguese First Republic.
 The coup was moved up to 19 September, when Thaksin was still in New York.
 Sonthi also stated that the coup was not an urgent measure mooted just a couple of days earlier.
 Sonthi also claimed that during a lunch that Thaksin had with the commanders of the armed forces, Thaksin had asked him "Will you stage a coup?"
 Sonthi replied: "I will."
 This contradicted earlier public statements where he denied that the military would stage a coup.

 The Nation noted that the timing of the coup contains many instances of the number nine, a highly auspicious number in Thai numerology.
 The coup occurred at the 19th day of the 9th month of Buddhist Era 2549.
-Coup leader Sonthi Boonyaratglin made a major public announcement on the morning after the coup at 9.39 am.
+Sonthi made a major public announcement on the morning after the coup at 9.39 am.
 The Nation earlier indicated 09:16 as the time for Sonthi's press conference and the Buddhist calendar is in line with the Gregorian calendar only since 1941.